All Episodes

 No fireworks started.

-There were attempts by the host once again to start the fireworks, but I uh refused to do so.
+There were attempts by the host once again to start the fireworks, but I refused to do so.

 The woman that I was seated next to is a contestant.

-Oh, yeah, the Oh, that's right, that's right.
+Oh, that's right.

-Apparently it's already done.
+Apparently, it's already done.

-Everybody's trying to get her to divulge whether she won it or not, and she, of course, wouldn't.
+Everybody's trying to get her to divulge whether she wanted or not.

-But anyways, it was a uh great, there was a late night uh out there, ladies and gentlemen.
+It was a late night out there, ladies and gentlemen.

-I sound all stuffed up to myself.
+Sound a little stuffed up to myself.

-So that is uh that's good to know.
+So that is good to know.

 Democrat presidential candidates want to raise your taxes.